department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

-# Conversation Guide: Harassment Reporting--Static Landing Page & Poster
+# Conversation Guide: Harassment Reporting Landing Page & Poster
+Public Websites team, Feb 25, 2022

 ## ACTION ITEMS:
 - Reach out to the mental health group and Veteran Crisis Line (VCL) about how we're sharing VCL info because they're sensitive about their info and how it's used/presented (according to Danielle Thierry)